F. Murray Abram as Shylock.

 |Launcelot as Fox comic.|

 To be fair, there's better (sometimes far better) work around the edges of the production.
 Mr. Ming-Trent was, indeed, hilarious as Lancelot Gobbo (above right), and Grant Goodman and Mattheew Schneck did small, cocky miracles with the throw-away roles of Solanio and Salerio.
 Raphael Nash Thompson and Christopher Randolph likewise got their laughs as the Princes of Morocco and Aragon, respectively (which is not so easy to do), and Andrew Dahl made a surprisingly effective cameo out of the servant Balthasar.
-You left this Merchant of Venice feeling that the "problem" of this play had in a way been solved - but that many of its themes had somehow been lost in the process.
+You left this Merchant feeling that the "problem" of the play had in a way been solved - but that many of its themes had somehow been lost in the process.